oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 - $ `helm delete --purge` the failed release.
 - Change the port number and `helm install` the second operator again.

-#### Upgrading an operator and telling it to use the same external REST port number as another operator
+#### Upgrading an operator and assigning it the same external REST port number as another operator

 The `helm upgrade` fails and moves the release to the `FAILED` state.
 ```